zmtillery/group-5-0206/README.md

 5: Determine recommendations and next steps based on analysis <br>

 ## Packages Used
-sqlite3
+sqlite3 <br>
-pandas
+pandas <br>
-seaborn
+seaborn <br>
-matplotlib.pyplot
+matplotlib.pyplot <br>
-numpy
+numpy <br>
-scipy: stats
+scipy: stats <br>
-matplotlib.ticker: FuncFormatter
+matplotlib.ticker: FuncFormatter <br>

 ## Business Understanding
 Stakeholders: Computing vision - An innovative and dynamic movie production company dedicated to creating their first film that showcases cutting-edge visual effects and makes a mark on the cinematic storytelling industry.

 Business Problem: Provide actionable insights that the head of Computing Vision's new movie studio can use to help decide what type of films to create.
 The insights were determined by data aggregation and alaysis techniques as well as statistical analysis'

 Key Business Questions: What metric's do Computing Vision want to track and use to gauge success of the movie studio?
 Are there any predefined limitations on budget, writers/directors, etc. that could impact the recommendations given?

 ## Data Understanding
 We retrieved our data from tn.movie_budgets.csvfile and the IMDB SQL database, which served as the primary sources of our analysis.
 The   tn.movie_budgets.csv dataset provided insight into the production budget of each movie as well as the gross domestic revenue and the total    worldwide revenue of the movie.
 The IMDB dataset provided insight into categorical data about the movies including writers, directors, genre, runtime, ratings, etc. These datasets also both include the name of the movie, which allows us to join the datasets together so that we were able to analyze and make recommendations

 ## Data Analysis
 ________________________